Falling behind the pace of regulatory change.

 A few examples are:

 - Takeover panel lists: There are many jurisdictions which require additional, separate compliance obligations for issuers who are party to a takeover offer.
 It’s important to ensure that all issuers or securities are on these official lists.
 The UK Takeover Panel is a salient example of how important it is to do so properly.
 The list can change every day, and in some cases during the day.
-The same is true for a number of other countries, as outlined here.
+The same is true for a number of other countries.

 When coding your own rule set, you will invariably spend time, and incur costs monitoring regulatory and exchange websites.
 Significant resources will be needed to automatically check this data via web crawling, scraping, and mapping to security data, or spent by a team of compliance officers to manually (yes, that dirty word) monitor data.
 Time spent on such menial tasks means time taken away from focusing on more important compliance tasks - where human judgement is required.
 Manual checking is also prone to error and introduces key-person risk.
 In fact, we’ve heard many stories of compliance officers not being able to take a holiday or having to work overtime due to others not being able to cover their work in such cases.